rickyamparo/rales-engine/README.md

 rake pop:all
 ```

-To view launch the server, run the following command in the terminal
+To launch the server and interact wit the application, run the following command in the terminal

 ```ruby
 rails s
 ```
+You can visit any of the routes in our application and view them from your browser by navigating to localhost:3000.
+To view the JSON in a human readable way, it is recommended that you download a Google chrome plugin, or alternatively, view the JSON endpoints in Firefox, which makes JSON human readable by default.

 A full listing of the routes in our application can be found below: